oracle/weblogic-deploy-tooling/site/developer_guide.md

 The %DATASOURCE% are token placeholder, where it will be replaced with the actual datasource name by the tool.

+11. `value`

+This key element defines the default value of the mbean attribute.

 ## Typedefs Definition